 When you submit your Adsense site for verification, Google do make it quite clear that they will not tolerate fraud.
 The fraud detection process is ongoing, and if your site is the source of an abnormal amount of fraudulent clicks, publishers can be suspended or even rejected.

 Of course, the odd fraudulent click doesn’t make one website publisher a fraudster themselves.
 There are many ways sites can be subjected to PPC fraud, so if there is a case against the webmaster they are given opportunities to put it right.

 For many webmasters, hosting display ads is an honest way to monetise their content.
 This is usually how bloggers and online magazines make their money, so just because you haven’t heard of a site doesn’t make it dodgy.

 Keep an eye on the sites you receive click traffic from during your PPC advertising campaigns, and flag those that seem suspicious.

 Algorithms to protect PPC ads from accidental clicks

 To be fair to Google, they do have some effective algorithms in place to minimise accidental ‘invalid’ clicks.
 Say, for example, that you’re browsing a site on your phone and you accidentally click on an ad that opens a new page.
-You click off and continue reading the content you wanted to…
+You close this page quickly and continue reading the content you wanted to…

 In the meantime that accidental click is already being recognised as an invalid click by Google’s algorithms and the advertiser has not had to pay for it.